cocos/cocos-docs/en/scripting/decorator.md

 `@menu(path)` is used to add the current component to the component menu to make it easier for the user to find it.

+Please note that this decorator generates a new menu in the drop-down box when the users click the **Add Component** button on the **Inspector** panel.

 ```ts
 const { ccclass, menu } = _decorator;